jaames/cod/README.md

 Options:
-  -b <doc-begin>    String that marks the start of a doc-block  (default: "/**") -e <doc-end>      String that marks the end of a doc-block (default: "*/") -o <output-file>  Output file (default: "STDOUT")
+  -b <doc-begin>    String that marks the start of a doc-block  (default: "/**") -e <doc-end>      String that marks the end of a doc-block (default: "*/") -p <doc-line-prefix>  String that marks the line prefix of a doc-block (default: "", doc-begin and doc-end are ignored if used)
+  -o <output-file>  Output file (default: "STDOUT")
   -u --ugly         Output non-pretty JSON.
   -v --version      output the current version